CenturyLinkCloud/PublicKB/Servers/creating-a-new-enterprise-cloud-server.md

     ![create server resources](../images/creating-a-new-enterprise-cloud-server-03.png)

 4. Select the **Create Server** button and this will place your build into the queue.
+Under construction servers are not billed to your account.
+Should the blueprint fail the machine will be automatically deleted in 14 days with zero costs incurred.

 ### Important Information for Windows Domain Controllers and mismatch of root/administrator password between control and server.